What to do if you’re struggling to pay your energy bills

 Extra financial help

 You might be able to get a grant from a charitable trust to help pay off your debts.
-Charis Grants has more information on available grants and how to apply.
+Let's Talk has more information on available grants and how to apply.

-If you can't come to an agreement with your supplier about repaying your debt, or you're not happy with the option they've given you, contact your local Citizens Advice bureau or the Citizens Advice consumer service for advice.
+If you can't come to an agreement with your supplier about repaying your debt, or you're not happy with the option they've given you, contact your local Citizens Advice bureau.

 If you're struggling with debt problems, check how to get help with debt.